Students, parents urge Philly leaders to fill hundreds of vacant positions amid school safety concerns

 Outside City Hall, City Councilmembers Mark Squilla spoke to the recurring issue of safety across the city.

-“Every meeting we go to, people talk about public safety,” Squilla said, calling public safety a “No. 1 issue” that must be a priority on City Council.
+“Every meeting we go to, people talk about public safety,” Squilla said, calling public safety a “number one issue” that must be a priority on City Council.
 “It is up to us to be held accountable to make sure that the resources are there so that the administration could hire these vacant spots,” Squilla said.

 City Councilmember Derek Green placed the blame on the Kenney administration for not making the hires.